elartic/Elartic/README.md

 ### ✨ Hi there ✨

-- 🔭 I’m currently working on deploying my own Nextcloud and making my own website
+- 🔭 I’m currently working on making my own website
 - 📚 I'm an IT student at IUT Lyon 1
 - 🌱 I’m currently learning Docker and Vue.js
 - 😄 Pronouns: he/him